Schwartz Center Member Day

 IMPACT Honors Criteria and FAQs

-Any Schwartz Center healthcare member that has an innovative program or initiative making a transformational impact to promote compassionate, collaborative care within its organization or system is eligible.
+Any Schwartz Center healthcare member that has created an innovative program or initiative making a transformational impact to promote compassionate, collaborative care within its organization or system is eligible.
 Please note your organization must be a member at the time of the conference to be considered, and Schwartz Center programs (including Schwartz Rounds) are not eligible to be considered.

 The program or initiative must be in existence for long enough to demonstrate positive results including: